KirillOsenkov/MSBuildStructuredLog/README.md

  * Displays [double-writes](https://github.com/KirillOsenkov/MSBuildStructuredLog/wiki/Double%20write%20detection) (when files from different sources are written to the same destination during a build, thus causing non-determinism)
  * Displays target dependencies for each target
  * Text search through the entire log
+ * Narrow down the search results using the under() clause to only display results under a certain parent.
- * Ctrl+C to copy an item and the entire subtree to Clipboard as text
+ * Each node in the tree has a context menu.
+Ctrl+C to copy an item and the entire subtree to Clipboard as text.
- * Delete to hide nodes from the tree (to get uninteresting stuff out of the way)
+ * Delete to hide nodes from the tree (to get uninteresting stuff out of the way).
  * Open and save log files (ask a friend to record and send you the log which you can then investigate on your machine)
+ * Logs can include the source code project files and all imported files used during the build.
+ * If a log has embedded files, you can view the list of files, full-text search in all files, and use the Space key (or double-click) on most nodes to view the source code.
+ * If MSBuild 15.3 or later was used during the build the log can also display a preprocessed view for each project, with all imported projects inlined.
+ * The viewer associates with `*.binlog` and `*.buildlog` so you can double-click a log file in Explorer to open it.

 ## Differences between StructuredLogger and the new BinaryLogger that is shipped with MSBuild as of 15.3